mdshehata80/Newcareer/README.md

 # LinguaLens: AI Interview Coach

 This is a Next.js project for an AI-powered interview coach, built with Firebase App Hosting.
+It allows users to practice answering interview questions and receive AI-generated feedback on their spoken responses.

+## Features

+- **Dynamic Question Generation:** Generates interview questions based on a specified job role.
+- **Text-to-Speech:** Reads the generated question aloud.
+- **Voice Recording:** Allows users to record their answers.
+- **AI-Powered Analysis:** Analyzes the recorded audio for correctness, completeness, and clarity.
+- **Audio Feedback:** Reads the AI-generated feedback aloud.

 ## Local Development